will-t-harris/notes/books/judea-pearl--the-book-of-why/01-the-ladder-of-causation.md

 - More importantly, **both somehow were convinced that naming causes would paint their actions in a different light**.
 - He believes these nuances carry three "profound implications":
 1. Early in our evolution, we realized that the world consists not only of dry facts, but rather an intricate web of cause-effect relationships.
 2. Causal explanations make up the bulk of our knowledge, and should be the cornerstone of machine intelligence.
+Untitled
 3. Our transition from "processors of data" to "makers of explanations" wasn't gradual, it required an external push (the forbidden fruit of Eden).
 He extrapolates that **no machine can derive explanations raw data without an external push**.
 - Somehow we as a species developed a "causal imagination" that allows us to imagine nonexistent things.
 He, along with [[Yuval Harari]], think that this was the key to everything.
 - Returning to the story of [[Genesis]], it is impossible to claim that Eve caused you to eat the fruit if you are unable to posit a counterfactual.
 It necessitates the ability to imagine a world in which she did not hand you the fruit.